Design as a Service (DaaS)

 Partners: The technology platforms, tools, and integrations used to deliver and manage work.

-The 70/30 rule in graphic design is a compositional principle: one dominant visual element or color occupies roughly 70% of the layout, while secondary elements fill the remaining 30%.
+What is the 70/30 rule in The 70/30 rule in graphic design is a compositional principle: one dominant visual element or color occupies roughly 70% of the layout, while secondary elements fill the remaining 30%.
 It creates visual hierarchy, guides the eye, and keeps designs from feeling cluttered.

 What is the 80/20 rule in UX design?